tanner-malt/Tanners/content/blog/2025/05/Projects/index.md

 # Programming
 This covers my personal projects pretty well, in addition I made my first software application for multiple users, using tkinter and excel files, its meant to be a placeholder for an eventual migration over to a django framework with SQL, but I needed to make a proof of concept.

-Other than that, I did some work on my AI assistant, mostly setting up the agent scheme, im not super happy with it, and likely will re-write, but i need to declare the scope.
+Other than that, I did some work on my AI assistant, mostly setting up the agent scheme, im not super happy with it, my goal is to create a pair programmer to help me debug, troubleshoot, and code, but so far it's been unable to access memory as i desire... i've been experimenting with an rquant db, but thus far i've had trouble getting the program to compile. over the weekend I'll likely update this as that is my number 2 goal, number 1 being this website being fully operational.

 Re-doing
 1. Population Simulator (0%)
-2. AI Assistant (5%)
+2. AI Assistant (65%)
 3. Budget Tracker (0%)

 Making